coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 Displays only the :n:`@num`-th subgoal.

-.. exn:: No such goal
+.. exn:: No such goal.
-.. exn:: No focused proof
+.. exn:: No focused proof.

 .. cmdv:: Show @ident.